Harmonic Forms, Price Inequalities, and Benjamini-Schramm Convergence: Pinched Negative Sectional Curvature

 Set to obtain the desired result. \end{proof}

 Given Proposition \ref{coro1}, we can now prove the main estimate of this section.

 \begin{proposition} Let $h$ be a strongly harmonic form on $M_T$ satisfying Dirichlet or Neumann boundary conditions on $\p M_T$.
-Then there exist $c_n\in (0,\infty)$ independent of $M$ and $C_G>0$ depending on the second fundamental form of $H_\gamma$, the Margulis constant of $M$, and the Riemann curvature tensor of $M$ such that
+Then there exist $c_n\in (0,\infty)$ independent of $M$ and $C_G>0$ depending on the second fundamental form of $H_\gamma$, the Margulis constant of $M$, and the Riemann curvature tensor of $M$ such that for any $p\in M_T$, and $L\leq 1$,

 In particular, choosing $L= \frac{\mu}{4}$, we have